Shakadak/lua-astar/README.md

 ```lua
 local aStar = require "AStar"
 ```
 Here we define our graph.
-A simple table pointing containing for each key (node) an array of node.
+A simple table containing for each key (node) an array of node.
 ```lua
 local graph = {}